top of page

 Humorous words and phrases from the 1950s:

-1. What is a passion pit?
+What is a passion pit?

 a.
 It is a living room sunk lower than the main floor.

 b.
-A hot tub or spa.
+The passion pit is a hot tub or spa.

 c.
 A passion pit is a drive-in theater.

-Drive-ins offered young couples a safe and secluded place for romantic intimacy.
+Drive-in theaters offered young couples a safe and secluded place for romantic intimacy.

 Return to the menu.